Overview of Maine Master Naturalist Courses

 The next course takes place at Maine Audubon in Falmouth starting in April, 2018.
-Applications have closed for this course, but please send us your email address through the “contact us” link if you’d like us to notify you once we know where the next course will be.
+Applications have closed for this course, but please send us your email address if you’d like us to notify you once we have information about the next course.

 The course runs for approximately one year, generally requiring one 3-hour weeknight plus one full Saturday per month.
 Click here for class dates for the 2018-2019 course.
 Students do many hours of work on their own between classes.
 It is important that students attend every class as we cover new topics at every session.
 In the year following the course, graduates do 40 hours of volunteering to share their knowledge.
 After that, Maine Master Naturalists commit to 20 hours of volunteering per year.

 Personnel Involved with Each Course

 - MMNP Board: The Maine Master Naturalist Program is unaffiliated with any institution and is governed by an all-volunteer Board.

 - instructors: All instructors for each course are volunteers.
 Many are experts in their field, and all give their time generously to teach our students and to support the mission of the organization.

 - mentors: Each student is assigned to a mentor, who supports a group of several students throughout the course.
 Mentors are volunteers, and almost all are Maine Master Naturalists, having graduated from an earlier class.

 The MMNP core curriculum includes the following subjects: (see below)

 - mammals – including signs, tracking, and skull and scat ID